jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 }
 ```

-You can use a block statement anywhere, but they are most often used in function bodies and the bodies of `if` statements, loops, and `try`/`catch` statements.
+You can use a block statement anyplace where you can use a statement, but they are most often used in function bodies and the bodies of `if` statements, loops, and `try`/`catch` statements.
 You'll learn about those later in the book.

 A block statement usually does not require a semicolon after the closing brace.
 The exception is when using a function expression, in which case if the expression is the last part of the statement it's in you'll need to put a semicolon after it.